bene-labs/Goventure/README.md

 <figure>
  <img width="488" alt="image" src="https://github.com/bene-labs/Goventure/assets/62158116/197332ad-b0d5-411d-be68-8540786dc7db">
  <div>
- <figcaption><h6> Example: using a can opener with a rock has a 5 in 11 chance to either result in the "I don't want to." or the "I'd rather not." dialogue.
-The "Great Idea" Dialogue will only trigger in 1 out of 11 times when doing the action.</h6></figcaption>
+ <figcaption><span style="font-size:0.5em;"> Example: Using a can opener with a rock has a 5 in 11 chance to either result in the "I don't want to." or the "I'd rather not." dialogue.
+The "Great Idea" Dialogue will only trigger in 1 out of 11 times when doing the action.</span></figcaption>
 </figure>

 ##### Sequence Node